quantscious/finmlkit/README.md

 export FILE_LOGGER_LEVEL=DEBUG
 export CONSOLE_LOGGER_LEVEL=WARNING
 ```
-By default, the logger is configured to output to the console with an `INFO` level.
-If you want to supress console output, you can set the `CONSOLE_LOGGER_LEVEL` to `WARNING`.
+If you want to supress console output, you can set the `CONSOLE_LOGGER_LEVEL`, for example, to `WARNING`.

 # 🧰 Why FinMLKit?
 FinMLKit is an **open-source, lightweight** financial data processing library with a focus on preparing data and labels for ML models.
 It is specialized for High Frequency Trading (HFT) and building on the most granular data level, the price tick data (raw trades data).
 This enables the building of intra-bar features (e.g., footprints, fow imbalance) that provide additional information to ML models compared to conventional and ubiquitous OHLCV data.
 Working with large amount of raw data requires a special design approach to ensure speed and efficiency, which is why FinMLKit is built with **Numba** for high-performance computation and parallelization.
 To illustrate this, if we were to aggregate raw trades data into OHLCV bars using Pandas, it would take around 100x longer than using FinMLKit.
 A task that would take 1 minute in Pandas would take below 1 second with FinMLKit.